AlexandreGrego1/FinalVersion20-10-20/README.md

 ## RESUME

-The resume page consists in my work history and my skills as developer student at Code Institute.
-My work history is from my backgroung experiences and my skills as front end and back end is based on my resume project lecture.
+The resume page consists of my work history and my skills as a developer student at Code Institute.
+Although my work history is from my background experiences, my front end and back end skills are copied from my resume project lecture at Code Institute.

-The method applied to develope this page was done as per below: <br>
+The method applied to develop this page is described as per below: <br>

 #### Header
 - Introduction section wrapped with a profile image and greetings.
 An zoom anitation with a scale from 0.9 to 1.0 was applied;